MPs raise concerns about future of vernacular newspapers

-SINGAPORE - As Singapore Press Holdings (SPH) prepares to restructure itself and transfer its media business to a company limited by guarantee (CLG), several MPs raised concerns in Parliament on Monday (May 10) about the future of Singapore's vernacular newspapers published by SPH like Lianhe Zaobao, Berita Harian and Tamil Murasu.
+As Singapore Press Holdings (SPH) prepares to restructure itself and transfer its media business to a company limited by guarantee (CLG), several MPs raised concerns in Parliament yesterday about the future of Singapore's vernacular newspapers published by SPH like Lianhe Zaobao, Berita Harian and Tamil Murasu.

 They were speaking after Minister for Communications and Information S. Iswaran delivered a ministerial statement on SPH's proposed restructuring, in which he outlined the Government's approach to local news media and explained its support for the plan.